David Milch: Career

 In January 2010, Milch announced that he was developing a new drama for HBO entitled Luck, based around the culture of horse racing.
 Michael Mann directed the pilot and Dustin Hoffman was cast in the lead role.
 HBO picked up the series on July 14, 2010.
 The series ceased production after three horse deaths on set, having aired one season.
 Other unrealized projects of Milch's during the early 2010s included a film adaptation of Quantic Dream's 2010 video game Heavy Rain, a reunion with NYPD Blue collaborator Steven Bochco on an NBC legal drama, and a series of films and television series for HBO based on the literary works of William Faulkner.
 In July 2013 HBO announced at the Television Critics Association Press Tour that Milch was developing a new series for the cable network tentatively titled The Money.
 The show would depict a dynastic New York media family.
 Irish actor Brendan Gleeson was cast in the lead role as a family patriarch and media mogul.
-It was announced on March 4, 2014 that HBO had passed on the project.
+It was announced on March 4, 2014, that HBO had passed on the project.

 On April 20, 2017, Ian McShane announced that Milch had submitted a script for a two-hour Deadwood movie to HBO. "[A] two-hour movie script has been delivered to HBO.
 If they don't deliver [a finished product], blame them."
 McShane said he had spoken to Milch about the script and hoped to soon discuss beginning the film.
 He also said of the original cast returning that "we'd all love to do it ...
 It would be nice to see all of the old gang again."
 Deadwood: The Movie began production in October 2018 and premiered in May 2019.
 The film received critical acclaim and a nomination for the Primetime Emmy Award for Outstanding Television Movie.

 Personal life

 Milch is Jewish.
 He has been married to Rita Stern since 1982.
 They have three children.

 Milch has stated he has bipolar disorder.
 He developed a heart condition in the 1990s.
 During the filming of NYPD Blue, he suffered a heart attack while arguing with actor David Caruso over the script.

+In the 2000s, he became addicted to gambling and lost much of his fortune.

-He was diagnosed with Alzheimer's disease in 2015 shortly before beginning work on the script for the Deadwood film.
-As of 2019, Milch lives in an assisted-living facility.
+Milch was diagnosed with Alzheimer's disease in 2015 shortly before beginning work on the script for the Deadwood film.
+As of 2019, he lives in an assisted-living facility.
 On September 13, 2022, Milch published a memoir titled Life's Work.

 Thoroughbred horse racing

-Milch is an owner of thoroughbred racehorses.
+Milch has been an owner of thoroughbred racehorses.
 As a co-owner with Mark and Jack Silverman, he won the 1992 Breeders' Cup Juvenile with the colt Gilded Time.
 Milch owned outright Val Royal who captured the 2001 Breeders' Cup Mile.